Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A blood transfusion is the delivery of blood through a vein.
-The blood may come from an unrelated or related donor.
+A blood transfusion is when blood is given through a vein.
+The blood comes from a donor.

 For planned procedures, some people have their blood drawn at an earlier date and stored until the transfusion is needed.

-A blood transfusion should help increase your level of blood cells or other specific blood products.
-It may be needed if you have:
+A blood transfusion raises the level of blood cells or other specific blood products.
+It may be given for:

 Copyright © Nucleus Medical Media, Inc.